ashwanth1109/ashwanth-ar/src/articles/Slideshow-Carousel.md

 }, 3000);
 ```

-We want our custom hook, called useInterval, to trigger the changeSlide effect only once the images have all been loaded.
+We want useInterval to trigger the changeSlide effect only once the images have all been loaded.

 ### The internals of useInterval - useEffect & useRef hooks